pranavk/pranavk.me/aboutme.md

 I am Pranav Kant studying Computer Science at **[National Institute of Technology Hamirpur](http://nith.ac.in)** and will be completing my undergraduate study in 2015.
 I love computers and like to tweak with computers just for fun.

 I love coding and know Python, C, C++, JAVA, Ruby.
 Apart from computers, I also love to play football.
-Moreover I like browsing the internet, making new contacts, configuring new softwares, getting aware of new technology.
+Moreover I like browsing the internet, making new contacts, tweaking new softwares, getting aware of new technology.

 I am a [Mozillian](https://mozillians.org/en-US/u/pranavk) which means that I have contributed few patches to Mozilla and an active